Tag Archives: Uppsala

 Read the job description at the university homepage or apply.

-Are you interested in working with international research in the non-proliferation and safeguards field, with the support of competent and friendly colleagues in an international environment?
-Are you looking for an employer that invests in sustainable employeeship and offers safe, favourable working conditions?
-We welcome you to apply for a postdoc position at Uppsala University.
+Are you interested in working in the area of scientific machine learning, with the support of competent and friendly colleagues in an international environment?
+Are you looking for an employer that invests in sustainable employeeship and offers safe, favorable working conditions?
+We welcome you to apply for a PhD position at Uppsala University.

 Duties